 Memorial Day in the USA falls on the last Monday of May, but the festivities extend over the weekend.
-It's both a commemoration of those who died in the military service and an unofficial beginning of summer season.
-Memorial Day weekend is a great time to visit Boston as there are many outdoor events, concerts and special offers for visitors such as free admissions to certain museums.
+It's both a commemoration of those who died in the military service and an unofficial beginning of the summer season.
+Memorial Day weekend is a great time to visit Boston as there are many outdoor events, concerts, and special offers for visitors such as free admissions to certain museums.

-The most iconic display of patriotism during this time is Massachusetts Military Heroes Garden of Flags.
+The most iconic display of patriotism during this time is the Massachusetts Military Heroes Garden of Flags.
 Every year the Massachusetts Military Heroes organization puts 37,000 flags in front of the Soldiers and Sailors Monument on Boston Common to honor the memory of service members who lost lives to defend the United States.
-The display is put on Wednesday before the Memorial Day weekend and remain there through the end of the day on Monday.
+The display is put on Wednesday before the Memorial Day weekend and remains there through the end of the day on Monday.
 Besides, a name-reading ceremony is held in the Common on Thursday where names of all servicemen killed since 9/11/2001 will be mentioned.

 Boston’s Run To Remember is an annual half marathon race held on the Memorial Day by The Boston Police Department and Boston Police Runner’s Club.
 The race honors Law Enforcement Officers who gave their lives in the line of duty.
 It goes through downtown Boston with plenty of historic landmarks on its course.